Stevens-26/webring/README.md

 GET `/id/neighbors` will return info about the left and right node.

+GET `/id/random` will return a random node that isn't the id, or the id's neighbors.

 ## Usage Static-Sites

 You can easily show your webring through placing javascript in your ```<head>``` tag